NASA Administrator touts local space industry in WA summit

 Other major companies with presences in the Seattle area include Amazon’s Project Kuiper and SpaceX’s Starlink, which are both working to expand their satellite manufacturing programs.

 Project Kuiper, which employs about 1,400 people, has its research and development headquarters in Redmond and a production facility in Kirkland.
-The company plans to launch two prototype satellites this year and begin production in the first half of 2024, according to spokesman James Watkins, with a goal of eventually building five satellites per day.
+The company plans to launch two prototype satellites this year and begin production in the first half of 2024, according to spokesperson James Watkins, with a goal of eventually building five satellites per day.

 Smaller ventures were also present at the event.
 Gravitics, a 50-person startup in Marysville, is working to develop modular orbital habitats for astronauts.
-CEO Colin Doughan likened the spacious modules to LEGO bricks: large, aluminum-and-steel building blocks that can be arranged to scale “as commercial interest requires.”
+CEO Colin Doughan likened the spacious modules to Lego bricks: large, aluminum-and-steel building blocks that can be arranged to scale “as commercial interest requires.”

 The startup, which is working with Blue Origin on its planned Orbital Reef space station, is targeting its first mission for 2025, Doughan said.
 It was founded in 2022 with the aim of onshoring a manufacturing capability for modular that “right now, largely lives in Europe.”